m-baaziz/Orphan/README.md

     - phenotypes (all phenotypes under selected zones, i.e phenotype_classification)
     - phenotype_classifications to include any forgotten zone selection

+# Models

+## Phenotype

+### embeddings

+type: array
+First element -> embedding of the name other elements -> embeddings of the description, sentence-wise.

 # TODOs:

 - graphql client side